X-ray polarization in the soft state of Cyg X-1: Results

-\cite{2024ApJ...969L..30S} inferred a crucial role for returning disk radiation under the assumption that the disk is perfectly reflecting.
+\cite{2024ApJ...969L..30S} inferred a crucial role for returning disk radiation under the assumption of a perfectly reflecting disk.
 This raises the question of whether their conclusions depend on the unity-albedo assumption.
-We address this issue by comparing the model in which the returning component is computed assuming a unity albedo \citep[as in][model 1]{2024ApJ...969L..30S} with the model employing the {\tt xillverNS} tables (model 2).
+We address this issue by comparing the model in which the returning component was computed assuming a unity albedo \citep[as in][model 1]{2024ApJ...969L..30S} with the model employing the {\tt xillverNS} tables (model 2).
 Both model variants provide an equally good description of the data, without requiring changes in the parameters of the other spectral components.
-This insensitivity is partly due to the high ionization state of the disk surface (required to reproduce the coronal reflection), but primarily to the very weak contribution of the returning component, which is negligible in particular around the Fe~K$\alpha$ line.
+This insensitivity is partly due to the high ionization state of the disk surface (which is required to reproduce the coronal reflection), but primarily due to the very weak contribution of the returning component.
+Consequently, our conclusions regarding the role of returning radiation are robust against the adopted treatment of its reflection.
+The results of \citet{2024ApJ...969L..30S} are discussed in more detail in Sect.~\ref{sect:steiner}.